tremho/MistLift/doc/Webroot Resource Redirects.md

 ## Webroot resource redirects

+_This technique is deprecated.
+Please see [Webroot S3 exports](./Webroot%20S3%20exports.md) instead._

 Files placed in a tree under the `webroot` directory will be uploaded to be available for loading as resources if for a webpage or SPA application that may be hosted here.